 Groups of women, going to Chippendales, screaming, laughing hooting….

 Anyway okay that’s one version of the Female Gaze that we have been offered:

 “Hey ladies!
 Here’s your fuckin’ fireman calendar!”
 But it’s kinda –- naaaahhh.
 Pass.
 We don’t want that.
 NOT BUYING IT.

 Unfortunately for Soloway’s patronizing narrative, 1.1 million, supposedly desperate US women were buying Playgirl in the early-1970s, until it started being aimed more at gay men instead; more recently, Korea’s shirtless firemen calendars continue to sell like hot (beef)cakes.
-But these are topics best covered in Part 2.
-For this post, a better demonstration that (patriarchal) pop culture is a poor barometer for tastes is provided by Girl on the Net in her must-read “What is ‘porn’, according to MindGeek.”
-Obviously its focus is on pornography, but it’s much more widely-applicable:
+But these topics are best covered in Part 2.
+(Sorry.)
+For this post, a better demonstration that patriarchal pop culture is a poor barometer for tastes is provided by Girl on the Net in her must-read “What is ‘porn’, according to MindGeek.”
+Obviously its focus is pornography, but it’s much more widely-applicable:

 It’s hard for me to argue against someone who says ‘porn is degrading to women’ when their primary experience of porn comes from major tube sites.
 Sites like PornHub, for instance, or YouPorn, or RedTube….

 The front pages of these sites reflect, in general, what straight guys want to see from porn.